Moduli space of $J$-holomorphic subvarieties: -holomorphic tori

 \subsection{Moduli space of tori: a case study}

 In this subsection, we would like to show that the method applied in last two sections could be used to study the moduli space $\mathcal M_e$ when $g_J(e)=1$ and $e$ is $J$-nef.
 Here we only analyze a single example, {\it i.e.} $M=\mathbb CP^2\#8\overline{\mathbb CP^2}$ and $e=-K=3H-E_1-\cdots -E_8$.
-The method could be pushed to more general cases, and will appear in a forthcoming paper.
+The method could be pushed to more general cases.
 Some of the discussion in \cite{Loo} might be useful for our discussion.
 However, all the subvarieties in \cite{Loo} are reduced, while we are also working with general non-reduced subvarieties, {\it i.e.} we allow multiplicities.

 We assume the class $-K$ is $J$-nef.
 We discuss the possible singular subvarieties in class $-K$ of $\mathbb CP^2\#8\overline{\mathbb CP^2}$.
 First, we will show that the combinatorial behaviour of a reducible variety will not be too bad.